Demand Generation vs Lead Generation: You Can’t Annoy Prospects into Buying from You

 If you find it annoying, why would your prospects feel any different?

 I am not saying we should all stop all lead-generation tactics.
-On the contrary, lead generation has its place as part of a bigger play that includes demand generation and demand capture.
+On the contrary, lead generation has its place as part of a bigger play that includes demand capture vs demand generation.

 To be clear, lead generation, demand generation, and demand capture are three different things and they can work together really well, but, as marketers, we sometimes get them mixed up.